connorcrowe/dcp-sort/README.md

 ```

 #### 2. Parallel sorting into chunks
 This part is trickier since it is done in parallel across multiple DCP Workers.
-First, consider one worker - the complexity would be `O(nlogn)`.
+First, consider one worker - the complexity would be `O(nlogn)` (the complexity of the standard sorting algorithm used on each chunk).
 Then, consider a number of workers equal to the number of chunks.
 Each chunk would go to one worker, they would all run at the same time, and complete at roughly the same time.
 The complexity would be `O(mlogm)`.
 (Note: see definition of `m` above).

 However, if the number of workers can't be assumed, then it must factor in.
 Consider 4 chunks, and 2 workers.
 The first two chunks would complete in `O(mlogm)` time, then the next two would as well.
 This makes our time `2 * O(mlogm)`.
 More generally, the time is affected by the ratio of chunks to workers.
 This makes it `O((c/w) mlogm)`, but since `m=n/c`, it becomes: `O((c/w)(n/c)log(n/c))`.